cloud-bulldozer/benchmark-operator/docs/iperf.md

 So for example: if you estimate a job to not take more than 900s, then you'd probably give a `retries` of 60, as 60*15 is 900s.

+`runtime_class` can be set to specify an optional runtime_class to the podSpec runtimeClassName.
+This is primarily intended for Kata containers.

 The rest of the args are compulsory arguments that need to be passed and can cause issues if missed, they are: